One NOLS alumni tells his stories of adventure, teaching, and leadership abroad.

 Want to get ready for your own experience abroad?
 Consider a gap year with NOLS.

 About the Author: Scott is a 34 year old kid that loves to play outside.
-His spirit animal is the bighorn sheep, his favorite tree is the bristlecone pine, and he loves the smell of granite.
+His favorite tree is the bristlecone pine, and he loves the smell of granite.
 He has an identical twin brother with an awesome 2-year-old-son, he loves his wife and best friend Neyda and he is a constant student and teacher.
-Scott is a Wilderness First Responder (WMI) and has completed two NOLS courses: Outdoor Educator in the Southwest and 30-day Rock Climbing in the Wind River Range.
 Scott makes his living as a naturalist, guide, and outdoor education/physical education teacher.